lukaswagner/vidi/README.md

 - \[optional\] Add `credentials.json` file to add password protection
 - Start server to host page: `npm start`

+Note: `npm start` automatically rebuilds and reloads the page if source changes are detected.
+To disable the auto-reload, pass the `--disable-reload` option.

 ## Used Technologies

 - Frontend (webpage):